ivrm/btc/README.md

 ```

 ## Requirements
-* PHP 7.0 or higher (should also work on 5.6, but this is unsupported)
+* PHP 7.0 or higher
 * Laravel 5.1 or higher

 ## Usage